Draft: Mina Data Availability Layer

 2 Likes

 @chiro-hiro zkDatabase does not provide any data availability guarantees.
-In fact, if used for data availability, the database provider can completely hide block data, in which case it is inherently worse performance than archival nodes.
+In fact, if used for data availability, the database provider can completely hide block data, in which case it is inherently worse than archival nodes.

 I do believe that it is a great data storage solution, especially since we can have an off chain tamper proof db, but there’s an large difference between data storage and data availability.